Frequently Asked Questions

 The Oxford Public Library has a main branch at Westgate Shopping Centre on Queen St. There is also a popular branch of the library in Summertown on South Parade.
 To get a library card just go to the membership desk and fill out a form.
 The only identification you need to get a library card is something with your name on it like a passport or a bank card or a student ID.

 The Bodleian Library is open to 'the whole community of the learned' which seems to mean anyone doing serious research at the graduate level.
 If you want to access the Bodleian resources you will need to apply for a Readers' Card.

 Full-time compulsory education in UK applies for children age 5 – 16.
-You will find practical information about schooling and pre-school childcare available at the Oxford University International Staff website.
+You will find practical information about schooling and pre-school childcare available at the Oxford University Welcome Service website.

 The Oxford County Council website provides guidelines on how-to-choose a school, finding your catchment school, as well as many useful links and tools related to starting school.

 It is advised that you apply for a school in your catchment area.
 If the school is over-subscribed (more applications than places available), priority will be given according to the published admission rules of the school.
 Applying for a school place early will not affect your chances for a placement.

 For children under 5, the Newcomers' Club runs a toddler playgroup every Friday morning at the University Club.
 There are also several children's centres throughout Oxford which provide early education for parents with pre-school children.
 You can locate your local children’s centre here.

 This section lists a selection of shops selling the main items you will need during your stay in Oxford.
 You will find that several shops sell a broad range of items and could be listed under more than one category.
 Here, we have concentrated on their main specialism.
 Hopefully you will find the list useful but you may find alternative convenient but equally good shops nearer your accommodation.